RFlanagan82/portfolio-update/README.md

 My phone number has also been moved to the footer bar.

-There are some sticky spots around my Portfolio page to improve but the site looks more professional than my last attempt.

 I also plan on incorporating Mongoose and building a database to hold those who complete my contact me form in the near future.

 ## License